 How to make a D365 API call from a Power Apps Portal

-Dynamics 365’s Power Apps Portal functionality is incredibly useful for a wide variety of things, from internal intranets to allowing customers to submit information to Dynamics directly.
-A lot can be accomplished with them out of the box, but sometimes we need additional context from the Dynamics 365 API to finish a request submitted by a customer.
+Dynamics 365’s Power Apps Portal functionality is incredibly useful for various things, from internal intranets to allowing customers to submit information to Dynamics directly.
+A lot can be accomplished with them out of the box, but sometimes, we need additional context from the D365 API call to finish a request submitted by a customer.

 Learn more about Dynamics 365!

-Normally, from within Dynamics itself, this can be done with simple web requests.
-This process is a bit different on portals, however, as Dynamics’ security model prevents the portal from making requests directly to the API.
-Instead, we need to make a request to a record in the portal, which essentially makes the D365 API request on our behalf.
+Normally, this can be done from within Dynamics itself with simple web requests.
+However, this process is a bit different on portals, as Dynamics’ security model prevents the portal from making requests directly to the API.
+Instead, we need to request a record in the portal, which essentially makes the D365 API call request on our behalf.
 To do so, we will need to create the following records, in order:

 • Web Template